qormiman/xirja-backend/PROGRESS.md

 verified" line and the relevant section whenever real progress happens.

-**Last verified against the actual code/deployment: 25 Sept 2026 (updated thirteen times across 24–25 Sept — real shopping-list feature, then Browse + basic navigation, a reliability fix for Render free-tier cold starts, a real Compare screen, a fix for the database connection pool going stale, a real Store lists screen, a real Item detail screen with genuine price
+**Last verified against the actual code/deployment: 25 Sept 2026 (updated fourteen times across 24–25 Sept — real shopping-list feature, then Browse + basic navigation, a reliability fix for Render free-tier cold starts, a real Compare screen, a fix for the database connection pool going stale, a real Store lists screen, a real Item detail screen with genuine price